logicalclocks/hops-docs/docs/hopsml/tf_model_serving.rst

 TensorFlow serving expects the model directory (in this case *mnist*) to contain one or more sub-directories.
 The name of each sub-directory is a number representing the version of the model, the higher the version, the more recent the model.
-Inside each version directory TensorFlow serving expects a file named *saved_mode.pb*, which contains the model graph, and a directory called *variables* which contains the weights of the model.
+Inside each version directory TensorFlow serving expects a file named *saved_model.pb*, which contains the model graph, and a directory called *variables* which contains the weights of the model.

 **Step 2.**